UConn vs. Gonzaga Predictions & Picks - NCAA Tournament Elite Eight

 Under (153.5)

-UConn is 21-9-0 against the spread, while Gonzaga's ATS record this season is 14-19-0.
-The Huskies have gone over the point total in 19 games, while Bulldogs games have gone over 19 times.
-The teams average 165.7 points per game, 12.2 more points than this matchup's total.
-UConn is 9-1 against the spread and 8-2 overall in its last 10 contests, while Gonzaga has gone 6-4 against the spread and 10-0 overall.
+UConn has gone 21-9-0 against the spread, while Gonzaga's ATS record this season is 14-19-0.
+The Huskies have a 19-11-0 record going over the point total, while games involving the Bulldogs have a record of 19-14-0 when it comes to hitting the over.
+The two teams average 165.7 points per game, 12.2 more points than this matchup's total.
+Over the last 10 contests, UConn has a 9-1 record against the spread while going 8-2 overall.
+Gonzaga has gone 6-4 against the spread and 10-0 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.